vivaelnino9/slime_soccer_recreation/README.md

 #Slime Soccer Recreation

-My attempt at a recreation of the game [Slime Soccer World Cup](http://slimegames.eu)
+My attempt at an online multiplayer recreation of the game [Slime Soccer World Cup](http://slimegames.eu)